Beomus/Beomus/README.md

 *****

 My name is Hau (pronounced like **how/hoe/who?** 🤔 *nobody knows*).
-I am a business student who like to code and such.
+I am a business student who likes to code and such.
 I enjoy writing some random Python and I am also really interested in AI/ML.

 *****